fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 This still is an arrow function with only one statement, the statement just happens to be a bit more complicated.

-### Antipattern: array indexes as keys
+### Anti-pattern: array indexes as keys

-We could have made the error message on our console dissappear by using the array indexes as keys.
-The indexes can be retrieved by giving a second parameter to the map-method:
+We could have made the error message on our console disappear by using the array indexes as keys.
+The indexes can be retrieved by passing a second parameter to the map-method:

 ```js
 notes.map((note, i) => ...)
 ```

-When called like this, _i_ gets the value of the index of the position in the array where the <i>Note</i> resides.
+When called like this, _i_ is assigned the value of the index of the position in the array where the <i>Note</i> resides.

-So one way to define the row generation without getting errors is:
+As such, one way to define the row generation without getting errors is:

 ```js
 const rows = () => notes.map((note, i) =>